New Zealand Special Air Service: E Squadron – Explosive Ordnance Disposal

 The 1st New Zealand Explosive Ordnance Disposal (EOD) Squadron is a specialist task unit within the NZSAS Regiment.
 It was established in August 2005 as an independent Force Troops Squadron, before coming under Operational Command of 1 NZSAS Regiment in July 2009.
 It provides support to the New Zealand police to "render safe" chemical, biological, radiological, nuclear and improvised explosive devices, commercial explosives and military munitions, domestically as well as overseas where New Zealand troops are operating.
 Personnel who serve in the squadron wear the sand beret with the EOD Squadron badge and stable belt.
 The Squadron badge includes the motto "Into Harm's Way".
 The Squadron is based at Trentham Military Camp, with Troops located in Auckland, Wellington and Christchurch.

 Support Squadron

 The Support Squadron is responsible for meeting the support needs of the NZSAS Regiment and includes logistics, intelligence, medical, administration and communications personnel.
 Personnel are given specific trade training upon joining the Regiment as well as having the opportunity to complete other specialist courses such as parachuting.
 Qualified Support Squadron personnel wear the sand beret with their corps badge.

 D Squadron – Commando (Disbanded)

 The Commando Squadron (formerly Counter Terrorist Tactical Assault Group until 5 December 2009) was formed in 2005 in a bid to provide a dedicated counter terrorist capability within 1 NZSAS and the New Zealand Defence Force.
-The squadron consists of an undisclosed number of Counter Terrorist operators.
-Members of the Commando Squadron wear the sand beret with the Commando badge and stable belt.
-The Commando Squadron has the role of responding to domestic terrorist and special recovery incidents in New Zealand.
-The Commando Squadron is based full-time alongside the badged squadrons at the Papakura Military Camp in Auckland and are under the command of the Commanding Officer, 1 NZSAS.
-The Commando Squadron uses the Battle Training Facility at the Ardmore Military Camp to conduct their Close Quarter Battle urban, dynamic entry and room clearing drills as well as their marksman skills.

-As of May 9, 2025, the NZ Herald reported that the NZDF has quietly shelved the D Squadron, citing attrition as the primary reason.
+On May 9, 2025, the NZ Herald reported that the NZDF has quietly shelved the D Squadron, citing attrition as the primary reason.
 Attrition has reportedly eaten into NZSAS numbers and those in its feeder units, leading to a sharp drop in experience and personnel.